To Live (novel): Other characters

 A veteran soldier Fugui meets in the cannon battalion.
 He used to be a deserter who ran away seven times.
-Though once he gets away from one unit, he can be captured by other units sooner than later.
+Though once he escapes from one unit, he can be captured by other units sooner than later.
 Old Quan, Fugui, and Chunsheng support each other when the unit is surrounded by the Liberation Army.
 He is killed by a straying bullet on the battlefield.